-Your body needs adequate rest throughout your training, but particularly the week of your 10K.
+Your body needs adequate rest throughout your training, but particularly the week before a 10K race.
 Cut back your running mileage and decrease your cross-training workouts.
-A couple of leisurely two- to three-mile runs during the three to seven days before the race will help maintain your endurance and keep your legs loose for race day.
+A couple of leisurely 2- to 3-mile runs during the three to seven days before the race will help maintain your endurance and keep your legs loose for race day.

-Drink plenty of water, as well as sports or energy drinks that contain electrolytes.
+Drink plenty of water as well as sports or energy drinks that contain electrolytes.
 Drinking large quantities of water and sweating can cause your sodium levels to drop.
 Replenishing your body with electrolytes before and during the race will prevent any imbalances and help you perform your best.

 Read more: 12 Running Mistakes You Could Be Making

 On race day, you want your muscles to function at their optimal capacity.
 Warming the muscles prior to the race prepares your body for the impending run.
 Take a warm shower the morning of the race to start the process.

 Begin preparing your muscles approximately 30 minutes prior to the race.
 Start by walking at a fast pace and increase your pace to a leisurely run for 10 minutes.
 Stretch your hamstrings, quadriceps, abductors, obliques and calves for a total of 15 minutes.